 How Many Cathay Pacific 777s Have Wifi?

-Now that we’re over halfway through 2019, how is Cathay Pacific doing when it comes to installing wifi on their 777s, which are the planes used for many of their longest flights?
+Now that we’re approaching the end of 2019, how is Cathay Pacific doing when it comes to installing wifi on their 777s, which are the planes used for many of their longest flights?

 This amazing resource about Cathay Pacific’s fleet has the lowdown on how many 777s have wifi.
 What’s interesting is that there’s not full overlap between the planes with 10 seats per row in economy and those with wifi, which surprises me, since I figured wifi was being installed the same time as extra seats.

 As of now: